sonic-net/sonic-utilities.msft/doc/Command-Reference.md

 ## Software Installation and Management

-SONiC software can be installed in two methods, viz, "using sonic_installer tool", "ONIE Installer".
+SONiC software can be installed in two methods, viz, "using sonic-installer tool", "ONIE Installer".

 ### SONiC Installer